-comes the fundamental ontological axiom of the biblical religion: man and God are not only distinct but also separate beings, yet are alike in that they both have a moral sense.
-Their relationship must be that of one independent being to another.
-This is even more true for relationships among human beings.
-If a human being is "like God," he is even more like any other human being.
+God is the archetypal Other in orthodox Christianity.
+Hence the fundamental ontological axiom of the biblical religion, that man and God are not only distinct but also separate beings, yet alike in that they both have a moral sense.
+Their relationship must be that of one independent person to another.
+That is especially true for the relationships among human beings themselves.
+If a human being is 'like God', he is even more like any other human being.

 The Ten Commandments stand as forceful reminders of the central importance of this axiom.
-They command men to respect the fact that they are not gods, the children of gods, or the makers of gods.
+They command men to respect the fact that they are not Gods, nor the children of Gods, nor the makers of Gods.
 The place of God is already occupied; no human need apply.
-The divinity of God's judgment is to be neither questioned nor appropriated by man.
-The commandments tell men to respect the fact that they are human beings brought into the world by human beings, their parents without whom they could not survive, and to respect the fact that they are all like one another, none of them having any prior right or claim to another or to what belongs to another.
-Thus, men are taught to respect the natural conditions of their existence, and to accept its limitations and constraints as well as their own fallibility.
-As such, frustration is no injustice.
+The divinity of God's judgement is to be neither questioned nor appropriated by any man.
+The commandments tell men to respect the fact that they are human beings, brought into the world by human beings, their parents without whom they could not survive.
+They also tell them to respect the fact that they are all like one another, none of them having any a priori right or claim to another or to what belongs to another.
+Thus men are taught to respect the natural conditions of their existence and to accept its limitations and constraints as well as their own fallibility.
+Frustration as such is no injustice.

-The covenant is the only possible form that does justice to the separate existence and the likeness of all persons involved in the biblical story.
+The covenant is the only possible form that does justice to the separate existence and the likeness of all the persons involved in the biblical story.
 They are all moral or rational agents, though not of the same quality or excellence.
 That fact defines the world's basic order (or law).
-It is an order that can be maintained only by mutual respect, not only between God and men but also among men themselves, regardless of their individual differences.
-As far as relations among men are concerned, it is the order of the natural world, the natural order or natural law.
-Respect for this order or law is justice, and, therefore, as the saying goes, justice shall be done lest the world perish.
-Thus, justice emerges as the fundamental virtue in dealing with others, because justice is simply respect for the natural order or law of the human world.
-If the analysis of that relationship is made in terms of the relationship between "I" and "Other," it is seen to be completely symmetrical.
-Every person, in his dealings with others, is at once "I" and "Other"-the words are fully interchangeable.
+It is an order that can only be maintained by mutual respect, not only between God and men but also among men themselves, regardless of their individual differences.
+As far as the relations among men are concerned, it is the order of the natural world, the natural order or natural law.
+Respect for this order or law is justice, and therefore, as the saying goes, justice shall be done lest the world perish.
+Justice thus emerges as the fundamental virtue in dealing with others, because justice is simply respect for the natural order or law of the human world.
+If the analysis of that relationship is made in terms of the relationship between 'T' and 'Other', it is seen to be completely symmetrical.
+Every person, in his dealings with others, is at once 'T' and 'Other'-the words are fully interchangeable.
 Each person is to be taken seriously for what he is.